 While it’s usually difficult to assess the exact results of such efforts, we believe it has had a solid influence on customer retention and the number of new signups.

 Once you’ve figured out what needs improvement, you’ll probably generate tons of product improvement ideas, ranging from small copy tweaks to full-fledged features.
 The next step is to figure out the priorities and pick the improvements that will make the right impact.
+BRIDGeS and one of the feature prioritization technique will help you with that.

 There are many prioritization techniques that help you categorize each idea and put them all in the right order.
 We frequently use MoSCoW, but we are also big fans of the more sophisticated Kano Model.
 The former helps you divide potential improvements into “Musts”, “Shoulds”, “Coulds”, and “Won’ts”, and prioritize them accordingly.